henryl74/3d-artist-personal-website/README.md

 The purpose of this website is to promote my brother's 3D work porttfolio.
 The main goal of this project is to demostrate my knowledge acquired throughout the course in HTML and CSS.

-This site is aimed to advertise his services to video game companies, and companies or people that may require of similar services.
+This site is aimed to advertise his services to video game companies, and people that may require of his services.

-Users will find details about his rofile, his work, and a contact information form.
+Users will be able to find details about his rofile, work, and a there is contact information form section for the user.

 ![Screenshot from amiresponsivedesign](assets/images/web-page-common-screen-sizes.png)